 Our No Fee Promise For Michigan Medical Malpractice Cases

-We will represent you in your Michigan medial malpractice case under out NO FEE PROMISE.
+We will represent you in your Michigan medical malpractice case under out NO FEE PROMISE.
 This means that you will not be charged any legal fees whatsoever unless we obtain a settlement or recovery for you.
 You have absolutely no obligation for legal fees unless we win your case.
 If we do not obtain a settlement for you, you owe us nothing!